ttasterisco/ttasterisco.github.com/_posts/2013-03-17-21st-century-work-desk.md

 ---

 ## Trends in Work

 proliferation of task management system startups must mean something

 there's asana, mail/dropbox, any.do, do.com, etc etc

 many are trying to cater for what's now called "enterprise"

-there's clearly a trend here, but what's the real deal?
+there's clearly a trend here, but what's the real deal? (get some data - number of startups in task management, etc)

 many are tied to (or will be) email.

 in my opinion, the real deal is the creation of the modern equivalent of the work desk.

-## Work in the 20th Century (up until the 90s)
+## Knowledge workers in the 20th Century (up until the 90s)

 a lot of people in the world still have something resembling this:

 <img src="http://www.smallbusinessbranding.com/wp-content/uploads/2011/02/paper-stack-desk.jpg" height="600" width="800" />

-## Work from 1990+
+## Knowledge workers from 1990+

 those that have migrated to the digital world look like this (actually they might be using outlook):